cypress-exe/InfiniBot/README.md

 # InfiniBot

 InfiniBot is a multipurpose Discord utility bot designed to scale across thousands of servers using SQLite for storage and sharding for distribution.
+InfiniBot offers a variety of features including:
+- Profanity moderation
+- Spam moderation
+- Message and action logging
+- Leveling with rewards
+- Join/leave messages
+- Reaction roles
+- Role messages
+- Birthday messages
+- And more!

 Although this project is not open for external contributions at the moment, you are welcome to clone and host it on your own server.